-- a) Speak to a member of the Welfare Committee, a Senior Staff Member, or College Principal immediately - b) The Welfare Committee member/Senior Staff Member/College Principal is to follow the Committee's procedures for reporting abuse and allegations i.e. notify the Principal as appropriate, document discussion, seek assistance and contact the relevant government agencies where necessary - c) The Welfare Committee member / Senior Staff Member/College Principal will document and inform relevant staff of decisions and action taken, as appropriate - d) If the Welfare Committee member/Senior Staff Member/College Principal decides not to contact an outside agency and the member of staff believes that a referral/report should be made, that staff member should do so and inform the Welfare Committee Member/Principal of action taken - e) The situation is to be monitored to ensure that issues are resolved and that the child and family are supported
+- Speak to a member of the Welfare Committee from the appropriate campus immediately - b) The Welfare Committee member to follow the Committee's procedures for reporting abuse and allegations i.e. notify the Principal, document discussion, seek assistance and contact the relevant government agencies where necessary - The Welfare Committee member will document and inform relevant staff of decisions and action taken - d) If the Welfare Committee member decides not to contact an outside agency and the member of staff believes that a referral/report should be made, that staff member should do so and inform the Welfare Committee Member/Principal of action taken - e) The situation is to be monitored to ensure that issues are resolved and that the child and family are supported

-CONCERNS OR ALLEGATIONS OF ABUSE OR NEGLECT ON THE PART OF OUR EMPLOYEES, VOLUNTEERS OR CONTRACTORS
+CONCERNS OR ALLEGATIONS OF ABUSE OR NEGLECT ON THE PART OF OUR EMPLOYEES OR VOLUNTEERS

-All staff must report, immediately, to the relevant Senior Staff Member of School Welfare Committee Member, or the Principal of Yeshivah-Beth Rivkah and Pre-Schools, any instance, allegation, disclosure or reasonable concern of abuse or neglect of a child or young person arising from an action by an employee, contractor or volunteer within our Organisation.
+All personnel must report, immediately, to the Principal of Yeshivah-Beth Rivkah and Pre-Schools any instance, allegation, disclosure or reasonable concern of abuse or neglect of a child or young person arising from an action by an employee or volunteer within our Organisation.